• Home

 Fourth Generation War

 The concept of fourth generational war was invented by historians in the 1980s to describe the way that war has evolved in most recent times.
 Just as the battle of Solferino marked the transition from first to second generational warfare, so Vietnam marked the transition from third to fourth.
 In fourth generational war, countries/states are not the only participants in battle.
 States are attacked by weaker non-state participants who use strategies of 'guerrilla war' and terrorism against their much more powerful state opponents.
-This is also known as asymmetirical warfare.
+This is also known as asymmetrical warfare.
 Asymmetrical warfare refers to a type of conflict in which one side employs tactics and strategies that differ significantly from those of the other side (typically a stronger or more conventional force).
 These wars are long-lasting, unpredictable and target the political will of the state to continue fighting through the sophisticated use of propaganda.
-The recent war in Syria is a typical example of this type of warfare.
+The current war in Gaza (2023) is a typical example of this type of warfare.
+In reality, it has been going on for years.
+See this article from 2012.

 War in the 21st Century